CE-Programming/CEmu/README.md

 ## Features
 ### _Standard features_
-* Built-in ROM dumper wizard - Because CEmu does not rely on downloading an OS from TI's website nor does it have a custom boot/loader, a ROM from your own calculator is required.
+* Built-in ROM dumper wizard.
+CEmu does _not_ rely on downloading an OS from TI's website nor does it have a custom boot/loader, so a ROM from your own calculator is required.
 CEmu makes it very easy to get it.
 * Accurate and fast emulation (you can also customize the speed and even toggle throttling)
 * Resizable calculator screen
 * "Always-on-top" option